 Batteries

-There are also blasters that are both semi and full-auto guns.
-For example, the Nerf Pro Gelfire Mythic has a select-fire function, which allows you to switch between semi and full-auto firing.
+Some blasters even offer both modes.
+For instance, the Nerf Pro Gelfire Mythic has a select-fire feature, letting you switch between semi-auto and full-auto depending on the battle.

 1. Nerf Rival Nemesis MXVII-10K

-One excellent feature of the Nemesis is its magazine, which isn’t a standard Nerf magazine.
-It’s a hopper system that allows you to quickly throw in Rival High-Impact Rounds, and the hopper will push the rounds to the front of the blaster, ready to be fired.
+One excellent feature is its hopper system, which replaces the standard magazine.
+You simply pour in Rival High-Impact Rounds, and the hopper feeds them smoothly to the front of the blaster, ready to fire.
+It is quick, convenient, and perfect for long battles.

 2. Nerf Rival Prometheus MXVIII-20K